 Forward-looking Spanish label Neu Records’ second release explores the music of Barcelona-born Ramon Humet, a composer (and, says his bio, engineer) with a strong interest in Japanese philosophy and thought.
 The album explores three substantial works of Humet’s, including his remarkable Quatre jardins zen, a large-scale meditation for bright, resonant percussion (favourable comparisons with Claude Vivier’s Cinq chansons come to mind).
 Alongside the miniature Jardi de haikus they vividly enunciate Humet’s evocative compositional voice.

 23 | Scott Miller & Carla Rees – Devices and Desires

 Reviewing this CD back in June, i remarked on how different these six pieces are from the majority of contemporary electroacoustic music.
-They continue to impress, in no small part due to the mixture of technical skill & creative intuition that has made this music possible.
-But ultimately it’s the soundworlds that the duo creates that are most outstanding, filled with unusual timbres & exotic textures.
+They continue to impress, in no small part due to the mixture of technical skill and creative intuition that has made this music possible.
+But ultimately it’s the soundworlds that the duo creates that are most outstanding, filled with unusual timbres and exotic textures.